John Kenneth Paranada

 -

-Tie A Sting: But Cut It in the Middle, Ateneo Art Gallery (2017)
+Tie A Sting but Cut It Right in the Middle, Ateneo Art Gallery (2017)

 -